What is the

 likely have many round corners and steps, but should work for

-determining the amount paint or tiles needed to finish a pool.
+determining the approximate amount of paint or tiles needed to finish a pool.
+We

 (L x W) + (L x Avg Depth x 2) + (W x shallow

-depth) + (W x deep depth) = Total square footage of surface of all
+depth) + (W x deep depth) = Total square footage of surface area of all

 the pool sides and bottom.